Secure a 2023 Nissan Altima SV Lease for $209/Month at Palm Springs Nissan During the Nissan Thrill of the Drive Sales Event

+Drivers in and around Cathedral City can now lease a 2023 Nissan Altima SV for $209/month for 36 months at the Palm Springs Nissan dealership.

-CATHEDRAL CITY, Calif.
-(PRWEB) August 10, 2023 -- As the Nissan Thrill of the Drive Sales Event hits full stride, Palm Springs Nissan introduces a remarkable opportunity to secure a lease on the 2023 Nissan Altima SV for an irresistible $209 per month over 36 months with $4,995 due at signing.
+CATHEDRAL CITY, Calif., Aug.
+13, 2023 /PRNewswire-PRWeb/ -- As the Nissan Thrill of the Drive Sales Event hits full stride, Palm Springs Nissan introduces a remarkable opportunity to secure a lease on the 2023 Nissan Altima SV for an irresistible $209 per month over 36 months with $4,995 due at signing.
 This limited-time offer brings together driving excellence and affordability, offering automotive enthusiasts an unmissable chance to experience luxury on the road.

 The 2023 Nissan Altima SV offers a fusion of innovation and elegance.
 Under the hood, a dynamic 2.5-liter Direct Injection Gasoline™ (DIG) engine churns out a spirited 188 horsepower, providing an exhilarating drive.
 Paired with an Xtronic CVT®, this combination provides seamless transitions through every journey, enhancing efficiency and performance.